martinohanlon/PhilbinSS/README.rst

 The heart of PhilbinSS is a Transistor simulator and the components required to connect transistors together.
 These components are the only place where logic is coded, all other functions are created by connecting transistors together.

-Using these simple components you can create all the key elements of a computer - this is done through levels of abstraction, Transistor > Not, And, Or logic gates > Xor Logic Gate > Half Adder > Full Adder > 8 bit ripple carry adder > and so on...
+Using these simple components you can create all the key elements of a computer - this is done through levels of abstraction:

+* Transistor
+  * Not, And, Or logic gates
+    * Xor Logic Gate
+      * Half Adder
+        * Full Adder
+          * 8 bit Ripple Carry Adder
+            * and so on...

-Named after the host of the show `Carrie Anne Philbin`_.
+The project is named after the host of the show `Carrie Anne Philbin`_.

 The current highest level of abstraction is ``Half adder``.